What is your product review policy?

 Reviews that contain spam or external links.
 We have spent hundreds of thousands of thousands of dollars building our brand.
 Product reviews are not to be used to promote other websites or services without permission.

 Factually incorrect product reviews.
-Example: I ordered 5lbs of soil and checked the weight using my $35 postal scale.
+Example: I ordered 5lbs of soil and checked the weight using my $20 bathroom scale.
 It only weighed 3.5lbs.
 This type of product review will be removed because the buyer is comparing home use measuring devices to calibrated commercial devices used for legal trade.
 Its like buying 2lbs of ham from your deli who used a $2500 scale and taking it home and weighing in on your bathroom scale.
 This is factually wrong.
 It would be silly to think we would cheat a customer out of product and risk our hard-earned business reputation.

 Elaboration on measurements.
 We are required to use calibrated measuring devices for our orders.
 Calibrated measuring devices are not the same as store bought measuring devices, especially those designed to measure liquids.
 This is because they require an eyeball guesstimate of the level measured.